Adaptive procedures for directional false discovery rate control: Simulations

 The empirical $\FDRdir$ and power of the different methods implemented for the target $\FDRdir$ level $q = 0.1$ are evaluated with 1000 sets of repeatedly generated $\{z_i, \theta_i\}_{i \in [m]}$.
 The results are shown in \figref{result}, where the power is shown as the \emph{true positive rate}, defined as $ \mathbb{E}\left[\frac{ \sum_{i \in \cR} {\bf 1}(\text{sgn}(\mu_i) = \widehat{sgn}_{i} )|}{ 1 \vee |\cR|} \right] $ for a generic procedure $(\widehat{sgn}_{i})_{i \in \cR}$, which some consider to be more illustrative than the ETD.
 The following observations can be made:

-\begin{enumerate}[(a)] \item Throughout, the only methods that can visibly control $\FDRdir$ under the target $q = 0.1$ in all settings are LSFR, $\BHdir$, ZDIRECT and $\Storeydir$, precisely the ones with theoretical guarantees, but LSFR is not implementable in practice and only has $\FDRdir$ guarantee under the Bayesian formulation in \eqref{prior}.
-While ZDIRECT and $\Storeydir$ still lag considerably behind in power compared to LFSR in settings with small $w$ (or small $\pi$, as a frequentist analogue), their power advantage over $\BHdir$ becomes substantial as $w$ approaches $0$.
-Across the board, aStorey$_\text{dir}$, which is calibrated with a data-driven $\lambda$ and has no theoretical guarantee, displays slightly better power than Storey$_\text{dir}$, but also violates the $\FDRdir$ target ever so slightly for large $\xi$ when $w = 0.8$.
+\begin{enumerate} [label=(\alph*)] \item Throughout, the only methods that can visibly control $\FDRdir$ under the target $q = 0.1$ in all settings are LSFR, $\BHdir$, ZDIRECT and $\STSdir$, precisely the ones with theoretical guarantees.
+However, LSFR is not implementable in practice and only has $\FDRdir$ guarantee under the Bayesian formulation in \eqref{prior}.
+While ZDIRECT and $\STSdir$ still lag considerably behind in power compared to LFSR in settings with small $w$ (or small $\pi$, as a frequentist analogue), their power advantage over $\BHdir$ becomes substantial as $w$ approaches $0$.
+Across the board, aSTS$_\text{dir}$, which is calibrated with a data-driven $\lambda$ and has no theoretical guarantee, displays slightly better power than $\STSdir$, but also violates the $\FDRdir$ target ever so slightly for large $\xi$ when $w = 0.8$.

 \item ASH is the one practical method that overall matches LFSR closest in power, but severely violates the desired $\FDRdir$ level in some settings when $w \in \{ 0.2,0.5 \}$.
 This is not surprising because the unimodal working model in \eqref{halfuniform}, which ASH is based on, is misspecified for many of the multimodal data generating $g(\cdot)$ in \figref{gplot}.